simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-There are a couple of method aliases pre-defined for you in the [config/query.json][purest-query] file:
+There are a couple of method aliases pre-defined for you in [config/query.json][purest-query]:

 ```js
 {